Apps that actually help kids learn

 11. Starfall Learn to Read

-Guernsey and Levine also identify several objective and reliable sources of information about apps:
+Guernsey and Levine also identify several objectives and reliable sources of information about apps:

 Brilliant readers, have you had any experiences—good or bad—with these apps and these resources?
 Please share your thoughts here.